Last Updated on March 2, 2023 by Jeremy

 In this guide, we wanted to take you through a step-by-step process of how to use a Coravin!

-A Coravin is a gas blanket preservation system that is used to pour wine out of a bottle without removing the cork.
+A Coravin is a gas blanket preservation system that is used to pour wine without removing the cork.

-This is achieved via a small needle that is carefully inserted through the cork and an inert gas (typically argon, which is heavier than oxygen) that is used to displace the wine out of the bottle all while preventing oxygen from entering.
+It is essentially a wine opener with a needle that is carefully inserted through the cork and an inert gas (typically argon, which is heavier than oxygen) that is used to displace the wine out of the bottle all while preventing oxygen from entering.
 After the needle is removed, the cork effectively re-seals thanks to its elastic properties and allows for longer storage over other wine preservation systems (like a vacuum pump).

-We discussed several uses for this device in our Coravin review, but in this one, we wanted to offer up a step-by-step guide on how to use the device outright!
+We discussed several uses for this device in our Coravin review, but in this one, we wanted to offer up a step-by-step guide of Coravin instructions in this one!

 Preparing the Wine Bottle for a Coravin